Madagascar corporate banking services in 2023

 - On average, Madagascar banks take two months to issue account numbers and e-banking access.

 - Most Madagascar bank branch staff speak French and correspondence and online banking etc is also in French.
-If required, Healy Consultants Group PLC staff assist our multinational Clients with bank communication.
-Furthermore, Healy Consultants Group PLC can also provide Bank Signatory and Treasury services to our Clients to facilitate transactions.
+If required, Healy Consultants Group staff assist our multinational Clients with bank communication.
+Furthermore, Healy Consultants Group can also provide Bank Signatory and Treasury services to our Clients to facilitate transactions.

 - For a fee of US$4,950 and with bank signatory travel, our staff will secure Madagascar corporate bank account approval for a local Madagascar LLC or branch.